facebook/zstd/CONTRIBUTING.md

 particular performance optimization has already been considered in the past.
 Please take some time to search through old issues and pull requests using keywords specific to your would-be PR.
-Of course, just because a topic has already been discussed (and perhaps rejected on some grounds) in the past, doesn't mean it isn't worth brining up again.
+Of course, just because a topic has already been discussed (and perhaps rejected on some grounds) in the past, doesn't mean it isn't worth bringing up again.
 But even in that case, it will be helpful for you to have context from that topic's history before contributing.
 2. The distinction between noise and actual performance gains can unfortunately be very subtle especially when microbenchmarking extremely small wins or losses.
 The only remedy to getting